entelecheia/nlp4ss/book/en/extras/extra03.md

-# Session 3 Extra Notes
+# Extra 3: Practical Considerations for Using LLMs in Social Science Research

 ## 1. Cost Management